Bshell13/datafun-06-eda/README.md

 -  **day** *(object)* - Day of the week, abbreviated
 -  **time** *(object)* - Time of day based on the meal
 -  **size** *(int64)* - Size of the party

-After running a few basic statistics on the data set, here is what I have noticed:
-1. The average party size is about 2.5 people with a standard deviation of 0.95.
-2.